 Another example of a conflict of interest is so called "self-dealing" transactions.
 The concept is that the directors of Focus Universal are dealing with themselves, and may not reach an agreement that is fair to the company, e.g. their remuneration for serving as officers of the Company.
 If a conflict-of-interest transaction is negotiated and approved by the non-interested directors, in a manner that approximates arms-length negotiations, including the right of the non-interested directors to reject the transaction altogether, the transaction is accepted unless a shareholder proves in court that the transaction is not entirely fair to the company.
+The burden is on the shareholder to show lack of entire fairness.
+Otherwise, the transaction is considered invalid if challenged, unless the directors prove in court that the transaction is entirely fair to the company.
 The burden is on the directors to show entire fairness.

-We are not aware of potential self-dealing transactions that could possibly occur due to overlapping business of the company and Most Marketing.
-Focus Universal and Most Marketing had never worked together, had common clients or any contractual relationships.
-We do not have plans to work or enter in an agreement with Most Marketing in future.
 If, as a result of before mentioned conflicts, we are deprived of business opportunities or information, the execution of our business plan and our ability to effectively compete in the marketplace may be adversely affected.
 If we become aware of such conflict of interests we will take an immediate action to resolve it.
 Each conflict of interest will be handled by the company based on the nature of the conflict and the individual involved in it.